Wound care after surgery

 What should I do if I have any concerns or questions?

-If you have any queries or concerns, please do not hesitate to contact Day Surgery on the numbers below or your GP.
+If you have any queries or concerns, please contact Day Surgery on the numbers below or your GP.

 Canterbury Day Surgery Centre, Kent and Canterbury Hospital, Canterbury